 Airmen, companies tackle mission pain points during AFWERX Spark Collider

-Over the span of two days, more than 150 Airmen representing 50 bases and 200 entrepreneurs representing 100 Small Business Innovation Research Phase I companies joined together to see which missions could match up to an associated business product.
+More than 150 Airmen representing 50 bases and 200 entrepreneurs representing 100 Small Business Innovation Research Phase I companies joined together to see which missions could match up to an associated business product.

 Dyess Airman attends AFWERX innovation event, receives $125,000 for project